samcottle/notes/dutch.md

 Both translate to *because*.
 But...

-*Omdat* is used to give a reason for x:
+*Omdat* is used to give a reason for something:

 > Haar huis is blauw, omdat blauw haar lievelingskleur is.
 (Her house is blue because it's her favourite colour)

-*Want* is used to explain why you said x:
+*Want* is used to explain why you said something:

 > We moeten snel gaan pauzeren, want ik begin echt moe te worden (We must take a break soon because I am getting really tired).